 You may want to give new members the ability to try out or explore your paid plans with a Free Trial before they start paying for a monthly or annual subscription.
 Adding a Free Trial is optional when you're creating a new subscription plan, and the trial length is unique to each plan.
 Note: Free Trials are not available for a one-time payment plan or a free plan.

 Free Trials allow your members to get short-term access to your plan for a period of time without being charged.
 When someone starts a Free Trial, they will be prompted to enter their credit card details.
 However, they will not be charged until the Free Trial is up.
 Members are notified when their Free Trial is about to end, and they are responsible for managing their own subscriptions with the option to cancel anytime.
-Please note that if a Member cancels their free trial their subscription, the system will cancel them immediately and does not let them finish their trial period.
+Please note that if a Member cancels their free trial, the system will cancel them immediately and does not let them finish their trial period.

 How to Set Up A Free Trial

 Go to Network Settings > Payments > Plans.
 You will be prompted to add a Free Trial when you’re setting up a new subscription plan or when you’re editing an existing subscription plan.
 The length of your Free Trial can be one of the following increments: 3 days, 1 week, 2 weeks, 1 month, 2 months, 3 months, 6 months, or 1 year.

 Once your Free Trial is active, all new members on the plan can take advantage of the trial period—no matter if they purchase on the web or on the iOS app.
 Members will receive an email notification three days before their trial is about to end (unless it's a 3 day Free Trial, at which point it will send 1 day before the trial is set to end).